 * Click here for rating key

-Dio Deka Restaurant Review: Former chef de cuisine Jeff Fitzgerald has assumed executive chef duties with the departure of Marty Cattaneo.
-The kitchen delivers classic Greek fare updated with local ingredients, as well as seasonal specialties and a dedicated steak and chop menu of Prime dry-aged beef.
-Try the caramelized Brussels sprouts served with slow-cooked egg enhanced with a touch of citron peel, or the mesquite-grilled octopus, rich with charred meat and a sprinkling of Marcona almonds to add a touch of crunch.
-Soups are updated regularly and burst with seasonal flavor.
+Dio Deka Restaurant Review: Dio Deka delivers classic Greek fare updated with local ingredients, as well as seasonal specialties and a dedicated steak and chop menu of Prime dry-aged beef.
+Try the caramelized Brussels sprouts served with slow-cooked egg enhanced with a touch of citron peel, or the mesquite-grilled octopus, rich with charred meat and a sprinkling of Marcona almonds.
+Soups are rich with flavor.
 A house special of two double-cut lamb chops traditionally seasoned and mesquite grilled to medium rare can be made even heartier with additional chops for a per-chop fee.
 A dish of local mussels and squid served with crisp, fried olives and barrel aged feta is a highlight when available.
 The expansive wine list covers Greece, Italy, France, Spain and California, and includes rare wines from cult producers and Bordeaux's best.
-There are also more than two dozen wines by the glass, and staff pairing choices are spot on.
+There are also more than two dozen wines by the glass.
 The large dining room features an exhibition kitchen, rustic honey-hued wood floors, contemporary wrought iron chandeliers and sconces, and dark wood columns throughout.
-A rough hewn wooden table near the fireplace is an ideal spot for a party, and the adjacent bar, cubby-holed with jewel-bright back-lit bottles, gives haven to those waiting for a table or just enjoying a drink.
+A rough-hewn wooden table near the fireplace is an ideal spot for a party, and the adjacent bar, cubby-holed with jewel-bright back-lit bottles, gives haven to those waiting for a table or just enjoying a drink.
+The lovely outdoor patio is open May-October.